Actively Recruiting

 - Those deemed possibly non-compliant by the study team

-- All vulnerable populations (those unable to give consent, juveniles, pregnant women, prisoners, cognitively impaired and non-English speaking)
+- Vulnerable populations including those unable to give consent, juveniles, pregnant women, prisoners, cognitively impaired, and non-English speaking individuals

 AI-Screening